 Now you have your dog.
-You have all the accessories needed: new dog bed, maybe a crate, a bunch of toys, food, treats, leash, collar, tags, and you’ve gone to your vet for shots.
+You have all the accessories needed: new dog bed, crate, toys, food, treats, leash, collar, tags, vet visits done or booked.

-If at this point your routine hasn’t changed, you’re not doing it right.
-You’re dog-owing wrong.
-What I mean is this – something in your life has changed – you own a new dog.
-Whether the dog is a brand new pup or a rescue, the life routine you have become accustomed to needs to change, maybe drastically.
+If at this point your routine hasn’t changed – you are dog owning wrong.
+A dog in one’s life is a significant change, yes?
+If the dog is a new pup or a rescue, the life routine you have become accustomed to needs to change.

-Somethings in your pre-dog life needs to change to help your new dog become the dog you want: well mannered, well behaved, obedient.
+Somethings in your pre-dog life routine needs to change to help your new dog become the dog you want: well mannered, well behaved, obedient, confident.

-I don’t know how many times I was out socially and said, “Oh my – look at the time!
-I have to go.
-I need to take my dog out.”
-I would set the alarm on the weekend to ensure I got my pup out at the same time on Saturday and Sunday morning as he does Monday to Friday?
-Dogs like routine.
-They also need leadership, guidance, instruction, training, education and management to become the dog you want them to be.
+I don’t know how many times I was out socially and said: “Wow!
+Look at the time!
+I have to go; I need to take my dog out.”
+How many times did I set the alarm on the weekend to ensure I got my pup out at the same time on Saturday and Sunday morning as I do Monday to Friday?
+Dogs like routine, dogs need to pee and poop and sniff and run and play and they need calm leadership, guidance, instruction, training, education and management to become the dog you want them to be.